The-Animonculory/Anvil/README.md

 Anvil uses [Wander - A Weather Mod](https://www.nexusmods.com/skyrimspecialedition/mods/24439) with lighting governed by [Relighting Skyim](https://www.nexusmods.com/skyrimspecialedition/mods/8586) & [Enhanced Lighting for ENB](https://www.nexusmods.com/skyrimspecialedition/mods/1377).
 These are method patched and easy enough to remove should you wish to switch to something else.

-[Wandershade](https://www.nexusmods.com/skyrimspecialedition/mods/50045) is included as the ENB and is enabled out of the box.
+[Silent Horizons 2](https://www.nexusmods.com/skyrimspecialedition/mods/99398) is included as the ENB and is enabled out of the box.
 The only change made is to the screenshot format.
 Again, this is easy to remove/change.

 The list also comes with [Community Shaders (CS)](https://www.nexusmods.com/skyrimspecialedition/mods/86492) and all addons required.
 If you wish to use this, please enable the `Anvil - Core CS` profile.